hjpdev/bank-tech-test-java/README.md

 Makers week 10 tech test

-Simple project intended to emulate the fucntionality of a bank account.
+Simple project intended to emulate the basic functionality of a bank account.
-First ever project in Java.
+First ever project done in Java.

 ## How to Use